Adjectives

 Based on Restrictiveness

-Whether the attributive adjectives are necessary to the whole meaning of the sentence or not, they can be categorized into two groups:
+Based on whether the adjectives are necessary to the whole meaning of the sentence or not, they can be categorized into two groups:

 Adjective Placement

-Adjectives can come before a corresponding noun or they can come after a corresponding noun.
-Basically, in English, placement of adjectives can be classified into one of three categories:
+Adjectives can come before or after the noun they modify.
+Basically, in English, placement of adjectives can be classified into three categories:

 - Prepositive adjectives (also called attributive adjectives): appear before the noun